 - This Strategy addresses issues of “reducing the cost of logistics to the economy" and ensures "that social and economic objectives are met within the freight logistics systems".

 - The commitment to the National Freight Logistics Strategy was further strengthened with the official opening of the Ventersburg Truck Stop by Minister of Transport, Jeff Radebe on the 3rd of March 2006.

-- Government, via the Department of Transport (DoT) and the South African National Roads Agency Ltd (SANRAL) have initiated a programme whereby new truck stops are being built to improve truck transport efficiencies and driver job satisfaction, while simultaneously empowering local communities.
+- The government, via the Department of Transport (DoT) and the South African National Roads Agency Ltd (SANRAL), has initiated a programme whereby new truck stops are being built to improve truck transport efficiencies and driver job satisfaction, while simultaneously empowering local communities.

 - Nazir Ali, CEO of the South African National Road Agency reiterated that these Truck Stops represent a coming together of different departments of government to promote road safety and trucker rights.

 - The best way to address driver fatigue/ driver tiredness by offering a good sleep

 - Security systems with cameras and lighting can prevent the threats of hijacking, theft etc

 - Increased sanitation with spotlessly clean ablution and shower facilities